Nicholas282787728/CbLab/chapter1/step-3-choose-data-to-restore/31-restore-filesfolders-or-ms-exchange-data.md

 ## Restore Files/Folders

 When restoring your files and/or folders with CloudBerry Backup, you have complete control over which file versions to restore.
-This tutorial describes how to use the Restore Wizard to set up a restore configuration for files/folders, as well as Microsoft Exchange Server data.
+This tutorial describes how to use the Restore Wizard to set up a restore configuration for files/folders.

+> See [Restoring MS Exchange Data](/concepts/restoring-ms-exchange-data.md) to learn how to restore Microsoft Exchange Server data.

 To restore files and/or folders, select the corresponding option in the wizard.